jamsocket/stateroom/README.md

 ## Usage

-To create a Stateroom service, implement the `Stateroom` trait, which consists of an async function called `run`.
+To create a Stateroom service, implement an async function called `run` that takes a `StateroomContext`, and annotate it with the `#[stateroom_wasm]` attribute macro.

-Let's implement a simple shared counter.
+The example below implements a shared counter.
 Any connected client will be able to increment or decrement it by sending `increment` or `decrement` messages (other messages will be ignored).
-Whenever the value is changed, we'll broadcast it to every connected client.
+Whenever the value is changed, we broadcast the new value to every connected client.

 ```rust,no_run
 use stateroom_wasm::prelude::*;